Conditions We Treat

+Conditions We Treat

 Minimally Invasive Parathyroid Surgery (Minimally Invasive Radio-Guided Parathyroid (MIRP) Surgery)

 Successful surgical treatment of hyperparathyroidism not only requires sophisticated technology and specialized skills, but also teamwork between the endocrinologist and endocrine surgeon.
-Dr. Harrell and David Bimston, MD, of the Memorial Center for Integrative Endocrine Surgery, have pioneered a coordinated and multidisciplinary approach for the evaluation and removal of parathyroid tumors, using minimally invasive techniques.
+Richard Harrell, MD, and David Bimston, MD, of the Memorial Center for Integrative Endocrine Surgery, have pioneered a coordinated and multidisciplinary approach for the evaluation and removal of parathyroid tumors, using minimally invasive techniques.

 Minimally invasive radio-guided parathyroid surgery has a 95 percent success rate and is associated with a low risk of injury to other neck structures.
 The surgical procedure is performed through a 1-inch incision that heals quickly during recovery.
 The operation rarely takes longer than an hour or requires an overnight stay.
 Through the use of intra-operative parathyroid hormone testing, Dr. Bimston can confirm the results of the operation before the patient leaves the operating room.